Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Evaluation

 \subsection{Dynamic Tiling}

-Dynamic tiling is a scheduling strategy where the size of a tile in a data stream is determined at runtime, rather than fixed at compile time.
-In the context of mapping MoEs to SDAs, it means grouping tokens routed to each expert into tiles whose size adapts to the actual number of tokens per expert in each batch.
-Unlike static tiling, which fixes tile sizes in advance, dynamic tiling lets each tile exactly match the active workload.
-This flexibility allows for high data reuse with minimal memory overhead, whereas static tiling forces a trade-off.
-Small tiles lead to frequent off-chip reloads, while large tiles waste on-chip memory by padding unused space.
-Furthermore, the optimal tile size varies depending on the model and user prompts.
-Dynamic tiling enables maximizing data reuse consistently under such dynamic changes.
+Dynamic tiling is a scheduling strategy where the size of a tile in a data stream is determined at runtime.
+When applying dynamic tiling to the batch dimension for MoEs, tokens are grouped into tiles whose size adapts to the number of tokens per expert in each batch.
+On the contrary, static tiling pads the tokens for each expert into statically-sized tiles.
+Dynamic tiling can be expressed in STeP by replacing the first \stepops{Reshape} in \Cref{fig:big-example-step} with a \stepops{Promote}.
+This enables the following \stepops{Accum} to accumulate dynamically-shaped tiles.